ksteensig/sharp-comb/README.md

-# Monadic Parser Combinator
+# Shar Comb - Monadic Parser Combinator
-This library is a monadic parser combinator library implemented in C#.
+Sharp Comb  is a monadic parser combinator library implemented in C#.

 It's bundled as a library in the src folder.
 While in the samples folder an extremely simple example can be found.